madnordski/ZenithVCR/README.md

 ✅ Solution: URLs are properly encoded & decoded in JavaScript and Flask.

 📜 License
-### MIT License - Open Source!
-Feel free to modify and improve.
+### GPL-3.0 - Open Source!
+Feel free to modify and improve provided you pass on your work to others.